fsharp/fsharp.org/testimonials/index.md

 - Don Syme, Principal Researcher, Microsoft, [Eclipse Summit Europe 2009](http://www.slideshare.net/lgayowski/taking-functional-programming-into-the-mainstream-eclipse-summit-europe-2009, slide 49)

-F# was used on Microsoft “AdPredict” project for Microsoft adCenter.
+F# was used on Microsoft's AdPredict project for adCenter.
 This was a 4 week project with 4 machine learning experts involving a model with 100million probabilistic variables and processing 6TB of training data in real-time.
 2 weeks of CPU time were used during training:

 What We Observed:
-**Quick Coding** - F#'s powerful type inference means less typing, more thinking **Agile Coding** - Type-inferred code is easily refactored
-**Scripting** - “Hands-on” exploration.
+**Quick Coding** - F#'s powerful type inference means less typing, more thinking **Agile Coding** - Type-inferred code is easily refactored **Scripting** - "Hands-on" exploration.
-**Performance** - Immediate scaling to massive data sets **Memory-Faithful** - mega-data structures on 16GB machines **Succinct** - Live in the domain, not the language **Symbolic** - Schema compilation and “Schedules” **.NET Integration** - Especially Excel, SQL Server
+**Performance** - Immediate scaling to massive data sets **Memory-Faithful** - mega-data structures on 16GB machines **Succinct** - Live in the domain, not the language **Symbolic** - Schema compilation and "Schedules" **.NET Integration** - Especially Excel, SQL Server

 ---